hucik14/rational-linkages/docs/source/general/installation.rst

     pip install rational-linkages

-or
+or with optional dependencies:

 .. code-block:: bash

     pip install rational-linkages[opt,exu]

-Mac users might need to add backslashes to escape the brackets, e.g.:
+Mac/linux users might need to add backslashes to escape the brackets, e.g.:

 .. code-block:: bash

     pip install rational-linkages\[opt,exu\]

-for installing also **opt**ional dependencies (ipython - inline plotting, gmpy2 - faster
-symbolic computations, matplotlib - 3D plotting) and **exu**dyn dependencies (exudyn - multibody
-simulations, numpy-stl + ngsolve - work with meshes in exudyn).
+for installing also **opt**ional dependencies (scipy - optimization problems solving, ipython - inline plotting, matplotlib - alternative engine for 3D plotting, gmpy2 - optimized symbolic computations) and **exu**dyn dependencies (exudyn - multibody simulations, numpy-stl + ngsolve - work with meshes in exudyn).

 On **Linux** systems, to run GUI interactive plotting, some additional libraries are required for plotting with PyQt6.
 Using